Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 Does BYD have charging infrastructure in South Africa?

-Yes, BYD is rolling out 300 public fast-chargers across South Africa at shopping centers, dealerships, and highway rest stops.
+Yes, BYD is rolling out 300 public fast-chargers across South Africa at shopping centres, dealerships, and highway rest stops.
 Additionally, over 100 BYD electric buses operate in Cape Town’s Golden Arrow fleet.
 For home charging, professional installation of 7kW chargers costs R9,800-R17,500.

 Leave a Reply